adilinden-oss/docker-parseacns-perl/README.md

 ### Building

-Build it using `docker build -t perl-parseacns .`.
+Build it using `docker build -t adilinden/parseacns .`.

 ### Configuration